alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 be helpful to step down the primary MongoDB machine to allow it to reboot out of hours.

+### Rebooting guidance for AWS

+If you are rebooting a machine in AWS (either out of hours or in hours) it's advised to pair with the RE interruptible/on call person.

+There have been a few cases when a reboot in AWS has not come back successfully and RE will be able to help in these cases.
+It also means RE can investigate any problems so it doesn't happen again and we have confidence in our ability to reboot machines in AWS.

 ## Unattended upgrades

 Machines are configured with [automatic security updates](https://help.ubuntu.com/community/AutomaticSecurityUpdates#Using_the_.22unattended-upgrades.22_package) which install security updates overnight.
 Sometimes these require a reboot in order to become active.